 E-learning plus: Organized into the five modules cervical, thoracolumbar, sacropelvic, extremities, integrated.
 Vivid lectures to be watched conveniently at home or just about anywhere where there is access to the internet.
 The theoretical part is open on demand and done before the practical part.
-The practical training without interception is compact and intensive, granting more time to practice under direct instructor tuition on module weekends in small groups with horses and dogs.
+The practical training is intensive, granting more time to practice under direct instructor tuition on module weekends in small groups with horses and dogs.

 The BackBone-Academy holds and asks for high standards in the practical education: A special step-by-step training system allows BackBone course participants, to feel for smallest changes in the neuro-muscular control and to evaluate and treat them accurately.
 Side effect of veterinary chiropractic studies is a broadening of diagnostic abilities.
 Therapy is easy – with the most accurate diagnosis!Details Basic Course

 The BackBone Basic Veterinary Chiropractic Course is open exclusively to licensed Veterinarians and DC´s (university education in human chiropractic, 4 years minimum).